Biden and Trump barrel into Super Tuesday, toward a likely November rematch despite voter concerns

 The spotlight, however, remains on the 81-year-old Biden and the 77-year-old Trump, who continue to dominate their parties despite both facing questions about their age and neither commanding broad popularity across the general electorate.

 The earliest either can become his party’s presumptive nominee is March 12 for Trump and March 19 for Biden.
-But in a departure from most previous Super Tuesdays, both nominations are effectively settled, with Biden and Trump both looking ahead to a reprise of the 2020 general election.
+But, in a departure from most previous Super Tuesdays, both nominations are effectively settled, with Biden and Trump both looking ahead to a reprise of the 2020 general election.
+Trump still faces one major challenger, former U.N.
+Ambassador Nikki Haley, but has mostly focused on Biden in his rallies and interviews.

 Biden countered with a pair of radio interviews aimed at shoring up his support among Black voters, who helped anchor his 2020 coalition.

-“If we lose this election, you’re going to be back with Donald Trump,” Biden said on “DeDe in the Morning” hosted by DeDe McGuire.
-“The way he talks about, the way he acted, the way he has dealt with the African-American community, I think, has been shameful.”
+“If we lose this election, you’re going to be back with Donald Trump,” Biden said on the “DeDe in the Morning” show hosted by DeDe McGuire.
+“The way he talks about, the way he acted, the way he has dealt with the African American community, I think, has been shameful.”

 Despite Biden's and Trump's domination of their parties, polls make it clear that the broader electorate does not want this year's general election to be identical to the 2020 race.
 A new AP-NORC Center for Public Affairs Research poll finds a majority of Americans don't think either Biden or Trump has the necessary mental acuity for the job.